CyberPresident/AWScloud-sec-lab/README.md

 - Observed sign-in activity, IAM-related setup actions, and account changes
 - Created a trail for ongoing log delivery
 - Verified CloudTrail setup activity through real event records
-- Reviewed JSON event scripts to understand how AWS represented actions and policies
+- Reviewed raw JSON event scripts to understand how AWS represented actions and policies

 ### 3. Studied detection with GuardDuty
 - Enabled GuardDuty in the lab account
 - Generated and reviewed sample findings
-- Compared low-severity policy findings with higher-severity attacks findings
+- Compared low-severity policy findings with higher-severity attack findings
 - Learned that severity alone is not enough and that findings need context, affected resources, and signal correlation to be read correctly

 ### 4. Tested prevention with S3 Block Public Access